metakgp/iit-kgp-network/README.md

 ### Step 1: Get an AWS account

 > ⚠️ Make sure to setup the server properly at your own risk.
 I am not liable to any charges you receive for your mistakes.
-First watch video about Billing here - [to be updated]().
+First watch video about Billing here - [Billing and Terminating Instances](https://www.youtube.com/watch?v=Ptij0mq1Mv4).

 Watch this video on how to create a free AWS account - [Create new AWS account](https://www.youtube.com/watch?v=gA9pl-A9gDM).
 Remember this step requires you to have a debit card (Mastercard, American Express or Visa).